 - Fellowship travel must occur prior to the completion of a student’s final on-campus semester.

 - A Fellowship Report is required for all funded projects upon completion.
 This should include a written narrative as well as media (photos, video, audio, etc.) that describes the project and its impact on student learning.
-These reports will be shared publicly.

 - Students must create and maintain a profile on BrownEngage as well as upload their Fellowship Report to the portal.